 Employers are prohibited from taking adverse action against an employee based on who the employee voted for or for refusing to reveal how he or she voted.
 Employers must allow employees to take leave to attend a local or state political convention and cannot threaten or retaliate against the employee for such attendance.
 For further information, contact Mary Goodrich Nix.

-Virginia prohibits discrimination against employees on the basis of their political affiliation and provides a grievance process for resolving such issues.
-Further, employees who serve as election officials must be provided job-protected leave on election days.
+Employees who serve as election officials must be provided job-protected leave on election days.
 For further information, contact Kara Ariail.

 State law prohibits employers from discriminating against an employee for supporting or failing to support any candidate, ballot proposition, political party or political committee.
 The state also criminalizes interference with or intimidation of a voter's signing or not signing an initiative or referendum.
 Further, a Seattle ordinance prohibits employer discrimination by reason of "political ideology," defined to include ideas or beliefs related to the functioning of government, including membership in a political party.
 For further information, contact Louis Santiago.